tearflake/symp-intro/README.md

 ## 🖤 Inspiration

-Symp is inspired by Lisp, PEGs, term rewriting systems, and graph control flow execution.
+Symp is inspired by Lisp, PEGs, term rewriting systems, and finite state machines.

 ---